P2LHAP:Wearable sensor-based human activity recognition, segmentation and forecast through Patch-to-Label Seq2Seq Transformer: Method

-Among them, $\hat{y}$ and $y$ represent the patch-level prediction label and the real label, respectively.
-Given the imbalance of human activity classes under unconstrained conditions, we employ the Softmax CrossEntropy loss function $l_p(\cdot)$ and consider the number of effective samples for classification.
+Among them, $\hat{y}$ and $y$ represent the patch-level predicted label and the real label, respectively.
+Given the imbalance of human activity classes under unconstrained conditions, we employ the Softmax CrossEntropy loss function $l_p(\cdot)$ and take into account the number of effective samples for classification.
 The calculation formula is as follows:

 Where $L$ signifies the length of input sequence, and C represents the activity class number of dataset.
-In sensor-based HAR tasks, we leverage this loss function and consider the number of effective samples to amplify the weight assigned to minority classes.
+In sensor-based HAR tasks, we leverage this loss function and take into account the number of effective samples to amplify the weight assigned to minority classes.
 This approach aims to yield fairer and more robust results for each individual class.